alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/11-goroutines.md

 ## 7. Coroutines vs goroutines

+Coroutine is a lightweight function that can pause (yield) and resume later, allowing cooperative multitasking within a program.

 - Coroutines and goroutines are both ways to run multiple tasks seemingly at the same time.

 - Coroutines are functions that the programmer can control.
 They can pause themselves using something like ```yield``` or ```await```, and then resume later.